 Keeping white shoes clean is a big challenge for any sneaker fan.
-The light colour means your sneakers will show mud and discolouration more easily.
+The light color means your sneakers will show mud and discoloration more easily.
 When it comes to Vans, it’s even more difficult because the uppers are made from cotton canvas, which traps dirt.
-If you’re not careful, that box fresh finish will be gone in seconds.
-Luckily, there are several cheap and easy ways to return your favourite white Vans to their former glory.
+If you’re not careful, that box-fresh finish will be gone in seconds.
+Luckily, there are several cheap and easy ways to return your favorite white Vans to their former glory.
 Keep reading to find out how.

 How to Clean White Vans

 Hydrogen peroxide and baking soda are a well-known cleaning combination.
 Peroxide is a bleach and disinfectant, while baking soda is a natural abrasive and deodorizer.
 Together, they have the power to lift away dirt and leave your kicks looking fresh.
 To clean your Vans with hydrogen peroxide and bleach, you’ll need to make a paste of the two ingredients, plus a little water.
 Use an old toothbrush to apply the mixture to your Vans, then leave them out in the sun to dry.
 Peroxide won’t bleach your shoes back to white on its own.
 The liquid evaporates before it can do its work, but the baking soda paste means it will stay in place long enough to make your Vans sparkling clean once again!